What does OEE mean? Calculate productivity in manufacturing including Excel template.

 OEE vs. Other Key Figures (TEEP, OPE, etc.)

-OEE is not the only important key figure in manufacturing.
+OEE is not the only important metric in manufacturing.
 Related values include the following:

-• EU/EUR: Equipment Utilization Rate describes the time in which a facility is actually producing.
-It is in relation to the total available time.
+• EU/EUR: The equipment utilization rate describes the time during which a plant actually produces.
+It is related to the total available time.

-• TEEP: Total Effective Equipment Performance gives information about the utilization of a production capacity and is the product of EUR and OEE.
+• TEEP: Total effective equipment performance provides information about the utilization of production capacity and results from the product of EUR and OEE.

 • OPE/OAE: Overall Process/Asset Effectiveness focuses on potential losses in the entire production process.

-The key figure OEE is important for manufacturing companies to better assess their productivity and identify optimization potential.
-However, in order to calculate the OEE value correctly, the data basis must be right.
-Additionally, companies in the field of continuous production must consider some particularities.
-With the appropriate software, they maintain an overview of their facilities' effectiveness.
+The OEE metric is important for manufacturing companies to better assess their own productivity and identify optimization potentials.
+However, to correctly calculate the OEE value, the data basis must be accurate.
+Additionally, companies in continuous manufacturing must pay attention to certain particularities.
+With the appropriate software, they maintain an overview of the efficiency of their equipment.

 Become an OEE Expert with Our OEE Series